 Step 4: In the prompt window, you need to choose a storage path for these files and click OK to confirm.
 But you shouldn’t save files to the original path, which might cause the data recovery to fail due to data overwriting.

 In addition to accidental deletion, you might encounter many other issues on your SD card, such as the SD card being corrupted, dead, inaccessible, write-protected, and more.
 In the next parts, I’ll introduce you to these errors one by one and show you some methods to resolve errors.

 SD Card Is Corrupted

-System saying the SD card is not formatted is one of the common error messages that indicate your SD card is corrupted.
-Under such circumstances, the corrupted SD card recovery should be divided into two stages:
+The system saying the SD card is not formatted is one of the common error messages that indicate your SD card is corrupted.
+Under such circumstances, you should recover data from a corrupted memory card with MiniTool Power Data Recovery, then repair the corrupted SD card.

-- Uninstall and reinstall the driver of SD card.
+- Uninstall and reinstall the driver of the SD card

-- Run CHKDSK command to check errors on SD card (how to recover data after CHKDSK).
+- Use the CHKDSK command to check errors on the SD card

 SD Card Cannot Be Accessed

 Situations you cannot access your SD card on a computer: